heyform/heyform/README.md

 - Have a question?
 Join the [Discord server](https://discord.gg/sgT4v4GSTe) and get instant help.
 - Found a bug?
 [Create an issue](https://github.com/heyform/heyform/issues/new/choose)
+- You can also [Ask HeyForm Guru](https://gurubase.io/g/heyform), it is a HeyForm-focused AI to answer your questions.

 ## License